ManiShemiranifar/Linear-Regression-sample/README.md

 # Linear-Regression-sample
-Predicet prices for diamonds with linear regression
+Predict prices for diamonds with linear regression